gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

 1. Eliminating ownership representation issues in SIL.
 This implies:

    a.
-Formalizing into SIL API's the difference in between defs (e.g. `SILInstruction`) and the values produced by defs (e.g. `SILValue`).
+Formalizing into SIL API's the distinction in between defs (e.g. `SILInstruction`) and the values produced by defs (e.g. `SILValue`).
 This is needed to model values as having ownership and defs as not having ownership.
 The main implication here is that the two can